-Has considered and planned for budgetary/resource requirements (K6, K15, S12, S13, B7)
+Has considered and planned for budgetary/resource requirements.
+(K6, K15, S12, S13, B7)

-Evidences that they have researched and developed costed options/ideas for potential solutions, giving reasoned explanations as to their inclusion or rejection, this should include reference to consideration of any equality and diversity requirements (K5, S3, B2, B7, B9)
+Evidences that they have researched and developed costed options/ideas for potential solutions, giving reasoned explanations as to their inclusion or rejection, this should include reference to consideration of any equality and diversity requirements.
+(K5, S3, B2, B7, B9)

-Describes how they implemented the solution, using appropriate project management, and if relevant, change management principles to monitor (K6, S5)
+Describes how they implemented the solution, using appropriate project management, and if relevant, change management principles to monitor.
+(K6, S5)

-Has demonstrated that the project outcomes are implemented in a way that means measurement of the success of those outcomes is possible (K6, K7, K11, K16, S5, B8)
+Has demonstrated that the project outcomes are implemented in a way that means measurement of the success of those outcomes is possible.
+(K6, K7, K11, K16, S5, B8)

-Articulates how they evaluated the project and its outcomes with supporting evidence of how that was done (e.g. the appendix supportive working relationships established with colleagues inside and outside the L&D function (as appropriate to the project), to support achievement of business goals /benefits (S9, S15, B9)
+Articulates how they evaluated the project and its outcomes with supporting evidence of how that was done (e.g. the appendix shows use of evaluation tools) - against the criteria laid out by the stakeholders and to make improvement for next time (K7, B8)

+Demonstrates that information is shared and productive, and shows that they have built mutually supportive working relationships established with colleagues inside and outside the L&D function (as appropriate to the project), to support achievement of business goals/benefits.
+(S9, S15, B9)

-Used examples that demonstrate an understanding and insight during the discussion that goes beyond their role, proactively discusses and demonstrates a wider understanding of the challenges and issues facing organisations in the sector/business and how those impact on their work (B7)
+Used examples that demonstrate an understanding and insight during the discussion that goes beyond their role, proactively discusses and demonstrates a wider understanding of the challenges and issues facing organisations in the sector/business and how those impact on their work.
+(B7)

-ST0563/01 shows use of evaluation tools) - against the criteria laid out by the stakeholders and to make improvement for next time (K7, B8) When questioned is clear on the detail of their project and the reasons for the decisions/actions they took in relation to the solution delivered and can articulate their links to business requirements.
-(B8, B9) Can provide examples from the project that demonstrates them as a sound L&D expert within their team/organisation (B5)
+When questioned is clear on the detail of their project and the reasons for the decisions/actions they took in relation to the solution delivered and can articulate their links to business requirements.
+(B8, B9) Can provide examples from the project that demonstrates them as a sound L&D expert within their team/organization.
+(B5)